 After his 2006 graduation, Ross split his time between coaching and playing on the ITF Pro Circuit.
-On tour, Ross qualified for several Challenger events and cracked the Top 500 in doubles rankings and broke 600 in singles.
+On tour, Ross qualified for several Challenger events and cracked the Top 500 in the doubles rankings and Top 600 in the singles rankings.

-On the coaching front, Ross began teaching at the Tennis Academy of the South in Georgia, where he worked with high-level juniors.
+On the coaching front, Ross began his teaching career at the Tennis Academy of the South in Georgia, where he worked with high-level juniors.